pospi/imthumb/README.md

 * Drop-in replacement, uses the same configuration files as TimThumb does.
 * Self-contained class files and structured image handling API for direct integration with other applications and scripts.

+> #### Version history
+>
+> `1.0` - baseline functionality.
+Handles a complete set of TimThumb parameters and operations when running on local files, with some neat additions.
+In production use.
+> `2.x` (current) - massive refactoring, more modular class structure.
+The new image reading API allows drawing in remote images via HTTP or indeed any concievable data source. **Alpha** and in progress.

 #### Additional Functionality

 The following additional features are provided by ImThumb in addition to baseline TimThumb functionality: